 So what is an XXY/Intersex kind of guy?
 It’s a person that looks like a man.
 Maybe a little taller than normal, maybe smaller hands than normal, maybe bad teeth, maybe a killer smile.
 Truth is, so little research has been performed in America on us XXY types that very few folks even know we exist.
 We do.
 1 in every 500 male births is my genetic brother.
 Never a sister.
 I have something intimately in common with 1 in 500 males born anywhere in the world of any nationality, skin color, gender identity or economic class.

 But.
 Apparently, as in every other small minority group that flies under the radar of folks’ awareness, nobody knows of our existence unless they are one of us, or related to one of us, or who marries one of us.
 As for me, I found out when I became concerned about a lump in my breast.
 “Its either you smoke to much weed, you have pituitary cancer, or its this new thing called Klinefelter’s syndrome,” the doc said.
 I was hoping it was too much weed instead of too little Testosterone.
-But, it was nice knowing there was a name for my experience of being different and to know my intuition was solid.
+But, it was nice knowing there was a name for my experience of being different.

 Yes!
 There is something measurably different about me – I don’t have to keep beating myself up thinking I am just weird, just stupid, just don’t get it!